A Pareto Dominance Principle for Data-Driven Optimization: Introduction

 In view of the many ambiguity sets permeating the extant literature, it is natural to wonder which ones of them offer optimal statistical guarantees.
 For example, given an ambiguity set with a prescribed `shape' determined by the choice of a specific information divergence or probability metric, it is natural to seek the smallest radius for which the corresponding \ac{dro} problem offers an upper confidence bound on the original stochastic optimization problem with a desired significance level.
 The scaling of the optimal radius with respect to the sample size~$T$ is indeed known both for divergence ambiguity sets \cite{ref:Lam-16,ref:Duchi-21} as well as for Wasserstein ambiguity sets \cite{ref:Blanchet_2019,gao2020finitesample}.
 A more challenging task than merely tuning the size would be to tune the size and the shape of the ambiguity set simultaneously.
 The study of optimal ambiguity sets was pioneered in~\cite{ref:Gupta-19}, where the smallest convex ambiguity sets that satisfy a Bayesian robustness guarantee are identified under certain convexity assumptions about the stochastic optimization problem.
-In addition, ambiguity sets that offer optimal statistical guarantees in view of the central limit theorem are investigated in \cite{ref:Lam-16}.
-In this case the optimal ambiguity sets constitute carefully scaled Burg-entropy divergence balls centered at the empirical distribution.
-Recently it has been shown that if the training samples are i.i.d., then among {\em all} data-driven decisions whose out-of-sample risk is dominated by their in-sample risk with high confidence, the decision with the lowest in-sample risk can be computed by solving a \ac{dro} problem with a relative entropy ambiguity set centered at the empirical distribution \cite{ref:vanParys:fromdata-17}.
-This result indicates that, at least in simple stylized settings, data-driven \ac{dro} provides an optimal approach for mapping data to decisions.
-In this paper we endeavor to extend the main results of~\cite{ref:vanParys:fromdata-17} to more general stochastic optimization problems, parametric distribution families and data-generating stochastic processes.